neovim/neovim/README.md

 ### License

-Vim itself is distributed under the terms of the Vim License.
+Neovim is licensed under the terms of the Apache 2.0 License.
-See vim-license.txt for details.
+Parts of Neovim that originated in Vim remain under the Vim license.

-Vim also includes this message:
+See LICENSE for details.

     Vim is Charityware.
 You can use and copy it as much as you like, but you are encouraged to make a donation for needy children in Uganda.
 Please see the